tembo-io/website/src/content/blog/2024-06-XX-timeseries-iot/index.md

 ## Additional Tables

-In most time-series workloads, only a few tables store time-series data; others may store repetitive metadata, user information, etc. We have a few of those in this workload, so load them up, too…
+In most time-series workloads, only a few tables store time-series data; others may store repetitive metadata, user information, etc. We have a few of those in this workload, so load them up, too.
+The data can be found [here](https://tembo-demo-bucket.s3.amazonaws.com/states_meta.csv).

 ```sql
 \copy states_meta from 'states_meta.csv' with (format csv);